JayantUppal/Infinity/AlphaAI/README.md

 **7. What did you learn from your greatest failure?**

-I considered not getting into an IIT as my greatest failure but I later realized that a college does not define our opportunities.
-One can learn from anywhere and make a path for himself in any circumstances.
-I joined UPES and have not regretted a day since then.
-I have been growing in terms of my intelligence and skills since Day 1 here and have achieved many milestones, despite not being an IITian too.
+My self-efficacy of having the calibre to crack IIT but not able to get into one is what I consider as my biggest failure.
+I learnt that consistency and time management plays a major role when you aim for something.
+Also hard work, but more importantly, smart work is the gold key to success.
+But "Failures are the stepping stones to success", so I took my college years as an opportunity to work on these factors.
+Now, I am very consistent with all my work and have been growing in terms of my intelligence and skills.
+I have also developed a mindset to turn every challenge into an opportunity to grow.

 **8. What would you like to change about yourself?**